Jasper0077/laddit/README.md

 This section show the two ways to work with the project dependecies.

+The mock data can be generated using [Mockaroo](https://mockaroo.com).

 ### NPM

 If you are using `npm`, you can install the dependecies with